CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A1 Authentication of administrators and users [user]

 To use the client, users MUST authenticate themselves to the IT system.
 Administrators MAY NOT log in as root during normal operation.
 For system administration tasks, "sudo" or a suitable alternative with appropriate logging SHOULD be used.
-It SHOULD prevent multiple users from logging in to a device at the same time.
+It SHOULD prevent multiple users from logging into one device at the same time.

 #### SYS.2.3.A2 Selection of a suitable distribution